/

 The Drawbacks

-• No TV Bundles If you want a slick TV interface like Sky Q or Virgin 360, you will not find it here.
-Zen is pure connectivity.
+• No TV Bundles If you want a broadband and TV bundle like Sky Stream or Virgin Media TV, Zen is not that kind of provider.
+It is focused on connectivity.

 • Network-Dependent Installation, repairs and top-end speeds still depend on the wholesale network serving your address, usually Openreach or CityFibre.